adwaith027/device-registry-platform/README.md

 It provides tools to:
 - Register new devices with their serial numbers
 - Approve devices for allocation
-- Track device allocation status (managed externally)
+- Track device allocation status with full lifecycle management
+- Deactivate devices when needed
 - Map devices to customers with comprehensive filtering and sorting
 - Manage authorized user access through JWT-based authentication